Global declarative Cronjobs in Nest.js with Bull

 Bull is a job queue with direct support by Nest.js.
 Besides queuing jobs, you can also use it to schedule repeatable jobs.
 Those jobs are then persisted in Redis as its data store.

-This Redis data store is then shared by all the instances of your application.
-Now, whenever a repeatable job is ready to be scheduled, one of your instances will pick it up.
-Now Bull is responsible for tracking whether the job is successfully completed, and we can configure it to retry jobs.
+All instances of your application now connect to one Redis datastore.
+Now, whenever a repeatable job is ready to be executed, only one of your instances will pick it up.
+Bull is responsible for tracking whether the job is successfully completed, and we can configure it to retry jobs.
 Bonus points for resiliency.

 Using Bull for repeatable jobs has one downside though: There’s no declarative API available to automatically create these jobs.
 So, either you need to do it manually - 🤮 - or have your application manage it.